-- College Equality Outcomes, the changes, or results which we want to achieve.
-These are more short- and mid-term and operational in nature.
+- College Equality Outcomes, the desired changes or results.
+These are more shortand mid-term and operational in nature.
 This is the change which we want to achieve. - Context, the contextual basis for the outcome with reference to evidence sources.
 This is the reason for the outcome. - Action to Target Staff or Students, in support of achieving the specific outcome.
 This is what we want to do, or deliver. - Intended Outputs, the effect of the actions, which will support achieving the specific outcomes.
 This is what we want to see to demonstrate we are on track. - Alignment to College Strategy, detailing the College strategic aims which will be progressed by each specific outcome.
 This demonstrates how the outcome supports College Strategic Aims. - Alignment to Public Sector Equality Duty, detailing the specific part/s of the PSED which will be progressed by each specific outcome.
 This demonstrates how the outcome supports the Equality Act 2010 PSED. - Relation to Protected Characteristics, which the specific outcome will support.
 This presents which groups will be supported.